-Chicken with pumpkin seed sauce is a much loved dish in Mexico’s Yucatán.
-We found this version at Hacienda Katanchel while visiting Mérida.
+A full-bodied white.
+A rich Chardonnay should work well.
+Chicken with pumpkin seed sauce is a much loved dish in Mexico’s Yucatan.
+We found this version at Hacienda Katanchel while visiting Merida.
 It has a few additions not found in the traditional recipe—sesame seeds, pistachio nuts, and tomatillos.

-2 whole skinless chicken breasts, on the bone, split
+- 2 whole whole skinless chicken breasts, on the bone, split

 - 1 small white onion, peeled and quartered

 - 2 cloves garlic, peeled

 - 1 habanero chile (preferably green), halved and seeded

 - 3⁄4 cup pistachios, shelled and coarsely chopped

 - Place pumpkin seeds in a single layer in a heavy skillet and toast, stirring frequently, over medium heat until seeds are fragrant and slightly puffed, 3 minutes.
 Transfer to a separate plate and set aside to cool.

 - Place sesame seeds in same skillet.
 Toast, stirring frequently, until seeds become golden, about 4 minutes.
 Set aside to cool.

 - Grind pumpkin and sesame seeds together into a smooth paste in a spice grinder or with a mortar and pestle.
 Set aside.